myang2984-arch/LINKN_docs/terms_of_use_en.md

 - Subscription management and cancellation are handled through your App Store/Play Store account settings

 ### 4.4 Refund Policy
-- **7-Day Money-Back Guarantee**: First-time subscribers may request a full refund within 7 days
-- **Refund Process**: Submit a refund request through App Store/Play Store, or contact our customer service email
-- **Prorated Refunds**: For annual subscriptions, you may receive a prorated refund based on remaining time upon cancellation (contact customer service)
-- Paid features will be immediately disabled upon refund
+- All payments and refunds are governed by the App Store/Play Store terms
+- If you believe a charge is incorrect, request a refund from the respective store or contact us and we will guide you through their process
+- When the store issues a refund, premium access ends immediately

 ---